zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/project-control.md

             // Change next node of the current node so  it would link to previous node currentNode.next = previousNode;

+            // Move previousNode and currentNode nodes one step forward previousNode = currentNode;
+            currentNode = nextNode;
           }

+          // Reset head and tail
+          this.tail = this.head;
+          this.head = previousNode;

+          return this;
         }
 }